swift-nav/ntripping/README.md

 The `--url` must be formatted as such: `{username}:{passsword}@{area}.skylark.swiftnav.com:{port}/{mountpoint}`, where `username` and `password` refer to the user's NTRIP username and password -- for Swift Skylark users this can be looked up from the Device Registry (internal to Swift).
+Internal Swift Skylark users can also lookup the various Skylark endpoints and mountpoints in our documentation.

 For example, if a user named John Doe has registered for a username of `john.doe` and password of `pa$$w0rd` and wants to query for OSR data at